Chronic Pelvic Pain

 How our GP's can help.

-Our doctors will spend quite some time with you over two or more appointments, starting by asking quite a lot of questions about you and your pain.
+Without having to travel outside Wollongong, we have doctors who will spend quite some time with you over two or more appointments, starting by asking quite a lot of questions about you and your pain.
 You will also usually have an examination of your pelvic area and vagina.
 This will be very carefully performed by our sensitive female doctors within your limits.
 The doctor and you will come up with a plan of action.
 As there are so many different types of pelvic pain that the treatment plan will be individualised to each women.
 There are various medications that may be helpful in your particular case.
 Once pain has become chronic, it is unlikely that any one treatment will make it go away completely.
 However, there is hope.
 There are many ways to manage this pain and make it a much smaller part of your life.

 Other helpful health professionals.